DMT (dimethyltryptamine) is one of the most powerful psychedelic substances on earth.

 Anything that can’t be physically observed or detected is therefore imaginary (not real).

 By this thesis, DMT entities are not real because they don’t have a detectable physical form.

 “Reality is created entirely in the mind of the beholder.”

 By this measurement, DMT entities are real if they’re experienced.
 They don’t need a physical manifestation to exist.

 When you’re experiencing something, it’s as real as it gets.
 Whatever experience you’re having is real by all accounts.
-You’re there, living it in the moment.
+You’re there, living it at the moment.
 Just because it’s no longer there when you come out of the trip doesn’t mean it didn’t happen.